taehyeong-matrix/Factorization-Length/README.md

-# Structured Matrix Factorization Length: Toeplitz ALS Figures
+# Structured Matrix Factorization Length
 <p align="center"><a href=""><img src='https://img.shields.io/badge/arXiv-Paper-red?logo=arxiv&logoColor=white' alt='arXiv'></a></p>

-This repository contains the Python code for generating the Toeplitz alternating-minimization figures in the manuscript "Structured Matrix Factorization Length".
+This repository contains the code of the paper "Structured Matrix Factorization Length".

 ## Overview

-We run an alternating least-squares method for products of Toeplitz matrices, refine the ALS output by nonlinear least squares, and generate the PNG figures used in the Toeplitz examples of the manuscript.
+We study structured matrix factorization length and related factorization varieties for several classical matrix structures.
+The repository includes Python code for the numerical Toeplitz alternating-minimization examples and Macaulay2 code for the algebraic computations appearing in the paper.

 ## Files

-- `make_toeplitz_als_figures.py`
+- `python/`
-  - Implements the Toeplitz parameterization `vec(T)=Sb`
+  - `make_toeplitz_als_figures.py`: generates the Toeplitz alternating-minimization figures
-  - Runs blockwise ALS updates for Toeplitz factors
-  - Applies nonlinear least-squares refinement
-  - Writes residual plots and a factor heatmap as PNG files
+- `output/`
+  - Generated PNG figures used in the paper
+- `macaulay2/`
+  - Macaulay2 scripts for degree computations and defining-equation computations

 ## Usage